-A: Blood chemistry helps tell us about how well your dog’s organs are functioning.
-Chemotherapy is meant to kill cancer cells, but it can be really damaging to healthy normal cells, too.
+A: Blood chemistry helps tell us how well your dog’s organs function.
+Chemotherapy is meant to kill cancer cells, but it can also damage healthy normal cells.

 Any problems with your dog’s functional organs need to be caught as early as possible to adjust the treatment plan, which is why a blood chemistry panel is run routinely if your dog is on medications or undergoing treatments that could damage the internal organs.

-Dogs with kidney disease are more susceptible to infection in general, so it’s important to monitor their health while your dog is being treated for cancer.
-But even if your dog’s kidneys are otherwise healthy, it’s good to monitor their health during cancer treatments.
-That’s because the kidneys are essential to several bodily functions including:
+Dogs with kidney disease are generally more susceptible to infection, so it’s important to monitor their health while your dog is being treated for cancer.
+But even if your dog’s kidneys are otherwise healthy, monitoring their health during cancer treatments is good.
+That’s because the kidneys are essential to several bodily functions, including: